tech35/Tic-Tac-Toe-2.0/README.md

 This is a very simple version of Tic Tac Toe that was made in Python.

-Please Follow Me.
-I Upload New Code Every Saturday
+Please Support Me By Following.
+I Upload New Code Consistently

 Libraries Used: Tkinter